-April's air stirs in willow-leaves ...
+April's air stirs in willow-leaves ... a butterfly Floats and balances

-a butterfly

-Floats and balances

-Lady butterfly

-perfumes her wings

-by floating

-Over the orchid

-With every gust of wind,

-The butterfly changes its place
+Lady butterfly perfumes her wings by floating Over the orchid With every gust of wind, The butterfly changes its place

 On the willow.

-Ballet in the air ...
+Ballet in the air ... twin butterflies until, twice white

-twin butterflies

-until, twice white

 They meet, they mate Come, butterfly It's late -We've miles to go together.

-feathers dance through the environment, encountering and interacting with others, solo or partnered, growing, dancing, leaving and nearly forgetting the seed of life from which they sprung.
+Air (Wind) features playful partnership, as two feathers dance through the environment, encountering and interacting with others, solo or partnered, growing, dancing, leaving and nearly forgetting the seed of life from which they sprung.
 They create and leave a trail of color in their path, memories more brilliant for themselves than their memories and interactions with their surroundings.
-Many paths cross, but the two feathers maintain their closeness as they journey together.

-- HEATHER COOL, 2022
+Many paths cross, but the two feathers maintain their closeness as they journey together.- HEATHER COOL, 2022